eskil/authed_app/README.md

-**TODO: add json endpoints for registration, login, logout, news, info and user listing for admins.**
+**TODO: add json endpoints for registration, login, logout, news, private and user listing for admins.**

 * Show that public works and private doesnt
 * Add /login route